Contemplative Arts Festival of Saskatoon

 Evening Performance

-Free Flow performance
+Free Flow Performance

 Guitar player - photo from Unsplash.

-Saturday May 24, 7:30 p.m.
+Saturday May 24, 2025, at 7:30 pm.

 Lyndon J Linklater and his wife Terri Bear-Linklater will speak and perform some songs.